thierrymarianne/vagrant-boxes/README.md

 Description
 ===========

-Baseboxes build with packer for use with vagrant.
+Baseboxes built with packer for use with vagrant.

 This repository includes a packer template to build the following baseboxes: